-The Council of the EU requested that the EC submit a study on the status of new genomic techniques in the EU.
-On April 29, 2021, the European Commission published a report titled, "Study on the status of new genomic techniques under Union law and in light of the Court of Justice ruling in Case C-528/16."
-While the Court of Justice ruling stated that products of genome editing fall under Directive 2001/18/EC, the Commission's study concluded that this Directive is not "fit for purpose" for these newer products and a targeted policy action was needed.
-The study says that genome editing can contribute to the objectives of the European Green Deal's Farm to Fork and Biodiversity Strategies.
+On April 29, 2021, the study from the European Commission titled, "Study on the status of new genomic techniques under Union law and in light of the Court of Justice ruling in Case C-528/16" concluded that the "GMO Directive" is not "fit for purpose" for these newer products and a targeted policy action was needed.
+The study also said that genome editing can contribute to the objectives of the European Green Deal's Farm to Fork and Biodiversity Strategies.
+As a consequence, on September 24, 2021, the European Commission launched a policy initiative and roadmap on "Legislation for plants produced by certain new genomic techniques."